LaNsHoR/native-html-tabs/readme.md

 # html-tabs

-A tabs components for plain HTML.
+A tab component for plain HTML.

-NO JS, libraries, frameworks or transpilers required.
+NO libraries, frameworks or transpilers required.
+You don't even need JS to use it.
 It works in vanilla HTML and this doesn't have any dependencies.
 You can use it for your native project.

 Just type: